Succeeding at Scale: Enterprise Retrieval Benchmark Construction and Index-Preserving Query Adaptation for Multi-Tenant Search: Dataset Generation

 \subsection{Document Segmentation and Semantic Granularity}

 Enterprise documents are typically long and sparsely relevant to specific queries, which poses challenges for dense retrieval due to encoder token limits and the limited expressive capacity of fixed-size embeddings.
 Encoding entire documents often results in diluted representations that obscure fine-grained relevance.
-To address this, we collected all public documentation of DevRev and applied Recursive Character Splitting \citet{recursive_splitter}.
+To address this, we collected all public documentation of DevRev and applied Recursive Character Splitting \footnote{Documentation for LangChain's Recursive Text Splitter is available at \href{https://docs.langchain.com/oss/python/integrations/splitters/recursive_text_splitter}{the official LangChain documentation}.}.
 Documents are segmented into chunks of up to 500 characters with no overlap, maximizing semantic coverage while preserving precision.
 The recursive strategy favors natural structural boundaries (e.g., paragraphs, sentences, then spaces), ensuring each fragment is both embedding-friendly and semantically self-contained.